unicornlang/unicorn/README.md

 # Unicorn🦄

 Unicorn is a programming language built to trancompile to object oriented C code that is idiomatic and readable.
 It also offers some useful library agnostic macros and optional data mutability and ownership checks.
+Documentation can be generated from unicorn.

 ```console
 unicorn foo.u -o foo.c